 ATL1102 is a therapeutic candidate for relapsing forms of multiple sclerosis (MS) being developed by Antisense Therapeutics.
 ATL1102 is a second-generation antisense inhibitor of CD49d, a subunit of the VLA-4 (Very Late Antigen-4) receptor found on the surface of lymphocytes (a type of white blood cell).

-Antisense drugs (therapies containing the non-coding strand of messenger RNA, or mRNA, a molecule central to tranlating DNA into protein) have been used over the years to treat such diseases as cancer, amyotropic lateral sclerosis (ALS), diabetes, and those with an inflammatory component like asthma and arthritis.
+Antisense drugs (therapies containing the non-coding strand of messenger RNA, or mRNA, a molecule central to translating DNA into protein) have been used over the years to treat such diseases as cancer, amyotrophic lateral sclerosis (ALS), diabetes, and those with an inflammatory component like asthma and arthritis.

 How ATL1102 works

-The mode of action of ATL1102 is thought to involve inhibition of the VLA-4 receptor on the surface of lymphocytes, preventing these immune cells from attaching to sites of damage and inflammation, so as to reduce disease progression.
+By blocking CD49d production, ATL1102 is thought to reduce the VLA-4 receptor on the surface of lymphocytes (white blood cells involved in the immune response).
+VLA-4 normally allows lymphocytes to move from the blood vessels into a tissue, which can lead to inflammation, such as the central nervous system (CNS) in MS. By preventing the lymphocytes from entering the CNS, inflammation could be reduced and this could reduce disease progression.
 VLA-4 is a clinically validated target for MS treatments, and antisense inhibition of the receptor has demonstrated effectiveness in published preclinical studies in animal models of the disease.

-Interestingly, in a Phase 2a clinical study in MS patients, treatment led to “an observed reduction in B cell numbers,” Antisense reported in 2016, and the company is now petitioning for future studies that would involve people with progressive forms of this disease.
+Interestingly, in a Phase 2a clinical study in MS patients, treatment led to “an observed reduction in B cell numbers,” Antisense reported in 2016, and the company is now petitioning for future studies that would involve people with progressive forms of this disease (secondary progressive MS).

 History of ATL1102 research